(03) 8832 8005

 Shopify has some well-known SEO limitations out of the box.
 The URL structure is rigid, duplicate content issues are common with variants, and most themes generate thin product pages that Google does not value.
 But none of these are deal-breakers — they just mean you need to be deliberate about optimisation.

 The biggest issue is thin content.
 The average Shopify product page has 50-100 words of description.
 Google sees that as a low-value page with nothing worth ranking.
 Compare that to the product pages ranking on page 1 for competitive terms — they typically have 300-800 words of unique, benefit-rich content.
+For a detailed framework on writing descriptions that convert, see our guide on product page copywriting that doubles conversion rates.

 You do not need to write essays.
 But every product page should have: